JUB-Yoush/home/src/routes/blog/jjpa-w24.md

 As for school, I was doing full time co-op so not much to report.

 Also got back into Leetcode.
 Working through the [Neetcode 150]("https://neetcode.io/roadmap") Roadmap.
 It's definitely what I'd suggest to anyone who's looking to get into Leetcode.
 I'm putting this under school/work because honestly if It wasn't for these being asked in job interviews I wouldn't be doing them.
-Considering I have 2 more internships lined up after this one my motivation to do these has plummeted, but I'll try to stay consistent.
+Considering I have 1 more internship lined up after this one my motivation to do these has plummeted, but I'll try to stay consistent.

 ## GDYU